siavcom/web-ones-technology/README.md

 > [!TIP]
 > If you are a Windows User and after npm install you have errors, delete package-lock.json and mode_modules folders
-> and rerun the command npm install
+> and run again the command npm install

-This procedure install all libreries needed for this project
+This procedure install all libraries needed for this project

 -In the project directory, you will find a zip file called web-ones.
 This file should be in a directory called systems that you need to create at the root of your disk where you have your project